Québecor's CEO looks favourably at Competition Bureau's blocking of Rogers Shaw merger

 The Globe and Mail reported Québecor was recently asked to join the conversation on acquiring Freedom Mobile, despite reportedly being excluded from initial talks.

-The company’s other option of expanding, which was around before Rogers started discussions to sell Freedom Mobile, is using the 294 blocks of spectrum it purchased in the 3500 MHz band to offer telecom services in southern and eastern Ontario Manitoba, Alberta and British Columbia.
+The company’s other option of expanding, which was around before Rogers started discussions to sell Freedom Mobile, is using the 294 blocks of the spectrum it purchased in the 3500 MHz band to offer telecom services in southern and eastern Ontario, Manitoba, Alberta and British Columbia.

 “We believe that these alternatives position us very favourably, as governmental and administrative authorities, including the Canadian Radio-television and Telecommunications Commission, pursue the public policy of establishing the conditions for true competition in wireless services in Canada,” Péladeau said.